Celebration of bodily autonomy, sexual liberation, and reproduction

 Celebration of being unconquered by superstition and consistent in the pursuit and sharing of knowledge

 The cult of Sol existed within Rome since its early days as a republic, and Invictus was an epithet used for Jupiter, Mars, and Apollo (among others).
-The festival celebrated these gods and may have also been used to celebrate the winter solstice, though this is debatable.
+The festival celebrated these gods and may have also been used to celebrate the winter solstice.